-E. Clinical/Tardy Policy:
+H. Attendance for Clinical/Lab Absence/Tardy Policy:

-Clinical attendance is part of professional conduct.
-Absenteeism is highly discouraged in clinical setting as this is an opportunity for the student to learn and apply safe nursing practices in a controlled learning environment.
+Clinical/lab attendance is part of professional conduct.
+Absenteeism is highly discouraged in both the clinical and lab setting as these are opportunities for the student to learn and apply safe nursing practices in a controlled learning environment.
 The NWACC Nursing Program must enforce the following absence/tardy policy: